harveybarnhard/smoov/README.md

 This is a package intended to smooth over the process of mapping common objects like states, counties, and census tracts.
 This package enables **s**imple **m**apping **o**f **o**ur **v**icinities.

+For mapping purposes, this package relies heavily upon `ggplot2` while the loading of

 ## Setup

 Before using `smoov`, the shapefiles must be downloaded and converted to .rds files for